 Gary McGraw has played the violin since he was 3 years old.
 He started learning by ear using the Suzuki method in Tennessee, touring with Shinichi Suzuki himself and playing Carnegie Hall, the Kennedy Center, the Omni, and Disney World.
 During high school in Texas and Tennessee, Gary played in all state orchestras all four years.
 He also toured Europe with a youth orchestra playing in Carnegie Hall a second time, Notre Dame Cathedral, and Royal Albert Hall (among other venues).
 Gary learned to improvise in college at the University of Virginia where he played for the first time with Rhine Singleton.
 He played with the Charlottesville Symphony for four years as well as playing out in Charlottesville with Grassroots.
 During grad school and after, Gary picked up the mandolin and worked hard on improvisational style.
 He played with Gricklegrass for a couple of years in Winchester, Va.
 His band Where’s Aubrey gradually coalesced into existence and began recording all original music in 2001.
 Where’s Aubrey has recorded 6 CDs.
 Since 2006, Gary has attempted to channel Stephane Grappelli with Hot Club Millwood.
 Gary plays a violin made in Paris between 1750 and 1800—a Gagliano clone.
 His mandolin is a Flatiron.
-While not playing music, Dr. McGraw raises two boys with his wife Amy Barley, writes books about software security, and helps run Cigital.
+While not playing music, Dr. McGraw lives on a farm outside of Berryville, writes books about software security, and is very bad at retirement.
 He is a Bitter Liberal.